Quelle

 Bank connection unreliabilityPlaid drops silently.
 Users discover wrong data when real spending doesn't match.Failure triggers immediate dashboard alert + one-tap reconnect.
 Never shows stale ATS silently.

 Open banking regulation · PoliticalCFPB Section 1033 gives consumers a legal right to their financial data.
-Regulatory tailwind for data portability and third-party access.Plaid integration already in place.
+Regulatory tailwind for data portability and third-party access.Plaid integration is the priority post-funding build.
 Quelle is structurally aligned with the regulatory direction of travel.

 Record household debt · EconomicUS credit card debt hit $1.13T in 2024.
 Inflation and rate pressure have squeezed real wages.
 The need to know what's actually available has never been more acute.Available to Spend and Recovery Plan are direct responses to the two defining financial pressures of this moment.